Winners Climate Action Challenge

 Current table is a new kind of energy source within the home or office.
-Its glass surface is engineered from integrated solar cells that use the propoerty of colour to create an electrical current, just like photosynthesis.
+Its integrated solar cells uses the property of colour to create an electrical current, just like photosynthesis.

-The dye-sensitised solar cells also work efficiently under diffuse light — effectively making it the first piece of furntiure to harvest energy indoors.
+The dye-sensitised solar cells also work efficiently under diffuse light — effectively making it the first piece of furniture to harvest energy indoors.